Private Criminal Prosecution Solicitors & Barristers

 He also extensive knowledge of restraint orders and search warrants.

-Jaron works regularly alongside and under the supervision of our leading solicitors and barristers.
-He regularly conducts high quality legal research to ensure our clients’ cases are as strong as they can be.
-He has top experience in liaising with the Courts, clients and witnesses.
+Jaron works in Middle Temple Chambers with our leading City of London solicitors, barristers and QCs.
+Having excelled academically, in particular he conducts high quality legal research to ensure prosecutions and our client’s cases are as strong as they can be in and out of Court.
+He has top experience with the Courts, clients and witnesses in a variety of private prosecutions.

 Christopher is one of a small number of barristers to have obtained a certificate of honour from the Middle Temple in recognition of excellent academic achievement.
 He is a reputable and highly experienced chancery barrister who is ideally suited for complex High Court litigation.
 We have instructed Christopher throughout his career at the independent bar and consider him to be a first-class counsel choice.